menchelab/VRNetzer/README.md

 **Attributes**

 For every node multiple types of attributes can be given.
-Specify the type in namspace (e.g. DISEASE)
+The type can be specified as namespace (e.g. DISEASE).
-One gene can have multiple attributes (such as a gene can be associated to multiple disease) and vice versa.
-One specific attribute can be distributes over several nodes.
+One gene can have multiple attributes (such as a gene can be associated to multiple diseases).
+And vice versa one specific attribute can be distributed over several nodes.

 |node_id|attribute_id|namespace|name|description|
 |---|---|---|---|---|